davidhallac/TICC/README.md

 ```
 python TICC.py
 ```
 For generating the network accuracy plots, use the Network.py file.
-Add the same parameters as above in the network_accuracy.py file and additionally save the true Inverse covariances as "Inverse Covaraince cluster = 'cluster#'.csv" in the same directory as the network_accuracy.py file.
+Add the same parameters as above in the network_accuracy.py file and additionally save the true Inverse covariances as "Inverse Covariance cluster = 'cluster#'.csv" in the same directory as the network_accuracy.py file.
 Next run:
 ```
 python network_accuracy.py
 ```